 The Advanced Arresting Gear (AAG) program will supply Navy aircraft carriers with an electric motor based system that will replace the current MK 7 hydraulic system for aircraft deceleration during recovery operations.
 AAG allows for arrestment of a broad range of aircraft, reducing manning and maintenance, and provides higher reliability and safety margins.
 GA's design replaces the mechanical hydraulic ram with rotary engines using simple, proven energy-absorbing water turbines coupled to a large induction motor, providing fine control of the arresting forces.

 AAG provides significant benefits over current recovery systems

 - Operational capability to recover projected air wing, with renewed service life margins

-- Full compatibility with CVN 68-class and CVN 78-class carriers
+- Full compatibility with Nimitz-class and Ford-class carriers

 - Higher availability